kryptokrona/kryptokrona-kotlin-sdk/website/src/routes/docs/glossary/+page.md

 ### Ring Signatures

 Ring signatures are a type of digital signature used in privacy-focused cryptocurrencies like Kryptokrona (XKR).
-They allow a user to sign a message using a group of public keys, making it difficult for others to determine which key was actually used to sign the message.
+They allow a user to sign a message using a group of public keys, making it difficult for others to determine which key was actually used to sign the transaction.

 ### Mnemonic Seed